Sexual masochism disorder: Current terminology

+The current version of the International Classification of Diseases (ICD-11) of the World Health Organization does not contain any reference to masochism as a disorder.
+According to respective working group the arousal patterns as such do not represent mental disorders, and have been deleted from the classifications of disorders.

 BDSM is a colloquial term relating to individuals who willingly engage in consenting forms of pain or humiliation, typically for sexual purposes.
 It is not a diagnosable condition in the DSM and ICD systems.